jpg0/ohj/README.md

 without a prefix.
 An alternative approach (to allow `'use strict'`) would be to explicitly import the functions that you use, such as `const {when, then} = require('ohj').fluent`.
 The following examples will use the `with` style of importing.

+Note that for the `timeOfDay` API, you must create a `vTimeOfDay` String item, which is updated like in [the Openhab pattern](https://community.openhab.org/t/design-pattern-time-of-day/15407).
+A future release will check this.

 ## Fluent Examples

 ```